daniel-furman/daniel-furman-old/index.md

 ---

 My favorite pieces of (shareable) research.
-I think I have made some progress in my research interests, yet I aim to solve many new questions, across many different disciplines.
-I have a challenge-driven attitude towards science.
+My previous research interests lie in ecological modeling with geo-spatial information, machine learning, and in material science physics for ice sheet flow applications.
+I am proud of the accomplishments I have made in these areas and am hungry to learn more about new research in data science that sparks my fascinations.

 ---